Covariant representations for possibly singular actions on C*-algebras: Spectral theory for covariant representations

 \begin{prf} By the previous lemma, it suffices to prove that for every $\eps > 0$, the central support of $\pi(P[0,\eps))$ is~$\1$.
 If $Z := s(\pi)$ is the support of $\pi$, then $\pi(\cM) \cong Z\cM$ and $\pi(P[0,\eps))$ corresponds to $Z P[0,\eps) \in Z\cM$.
 If $Z' \in Z\cM$ is a central projection with $0 = Z' Z P[0,\eps) = Z' P[0,\eps)$, then $Z' = 0$ follows from the fact that $Z'$ is also central in $\cM$ and the central support of $P[0,\eps)$ is~$\1$. \end{prf}

-We will use these lemmas in the next subsection when we study the structure of positive covariant representations.
+We will use these lemmas in the next subsection when we study the structure of covariant representations with positive spectrum.
 We next show that every covariant representation contains a maximal subrepresentation which satisfies the Borchers--Arveson criterion (Theorem~\ref{BA-thm}), which we then apply to the universal covariant representation $(\pi_{co},U_{co})\in{\rm Rep}(\alpha,\cH_{co})$.
-This is in fact already known through the ``minimal positive representation'' constructed in either \cite[Thm.~II.4.6]{Bo96} or \cite[Thm~8.4.3]{Pe89}, but we will need to make some of its details explicit.
+This is in fact already known through the ``minimal covariant subrepresentation with positive spectrum'' constructed in either \cite[Thm.~II.4.6]{Bo96} or \cite[Thm~8.4.3]{Pe89}, but we will need to make some of its details explicit.

 \begin{Lemma} \mlabel{Hinfty} Let $(\cM, \R,\alpha)$ be a $W^*$-dynamical system on a von Neumann algebra $\cM\subseteq\cB(\cH)$.
 Then \begin{itemize} \item[\rm(i)] $\cM=\overline{\bigcup\{\cM^\alpha[s,\infty)\mid s\in\R\}}^{\,\rm w-op}$. \item[\rm(ii)] The space $\cH_\infty := Q_\infty \cH = \bigcap\limits_{s\in\R}\br\cM^\alpha[s,\infty)\cH.$ is an invariant subspace for $\cM\cup\cM'$, i.e.\ $Q_\infty \in \cM \cap \cM'$, and in the case that $(\cM,U)$ is covariant, $\cH_\infty$ is also $U$-invariant. \end{itemize} \end{Lemma}